 There are “smaller or bigger” buttons to choose the size of your dolls.
-The smaller you choose, the more dolls can fit on one yard.
+The smaller you choose, the more dolls can fit in one yard.
 (Both sizes fit perfectly into a standard shoebox.)
 If you click “smaller” you will get 40 dolls on one yard of Basic Combed Cotton (it comes 54 inches wide).
 (Don’t change the “type” of fabric – that alters the size of the yardage.)

 Click on Quantity and Unit.
 (You can order a fat quarter – I suggest for maximum value to order the yard.
 That will be 40 dolls or 54″ x 36″ – yard.)
 The yard is $17.50.
 The shipping time is about two weeks.

 “My Fabric Designs” usually has a 25% off sale about every 3 weeks.

 Cut out each doll at least ¼ inch from the dots.
 (DO NOT CUT ON THE DOTS OF THE DOLL.
 You need the extra seam allowance fabric to sew!)
-I back the dolls with fleece or minky so they would be soft.
+I back the dolls with fleece or Minky so they would be soft.
 (You could also use flannel or cotton).
-Lay the top design of the doll face down your chosen fabric (you must have “right sides” together).
+Lay the top design of the doll face down on your chosen fabric (you must have “right sides” together).
 Now: Sew around the doll on the dots, leaving an opening on the straight line.
 Clip the curves, trim fabric, and turn inside out.

 Time to Stuff: Stuff loosely to be cuddly.
 Stuff tighter to be firmer.
 You can use a chopstick, pencil (eraser part!), or even a dull plastic knife to poke out the hands or head.
 Finally, hand sew the opening closed.